HansiZeng/PAG/README.md

 All experiments are conducted 8x 40GB A100 GPUs.
 The whole training pipeline contains three stages: (1) Generative retrieval (GR) model  for set-based DocIDs.
 (2) GR model for sequence-based DocIDs.
 (3) Unified GR model for set-based & sequence-based DocIDs.
 Stages (1) and (2) can be train in parallel.

 ### Stage 1: GR model for set-based DocIDs
 The stage contains 2 phases: pre-training and fine-tunining.
-For pre-training, we train the GR model as a sparse encoder, then we select the top U words from the sparse vector for each document $d$ to form the set-based DocID, and we term it as $\{w^d_1, \ldots w^d_U \}$.
+For pre-training, we train the GR model as a sparse encoder, then we select the top m words from the sparse vector for each document $d$ to form the set-based DocID, and we term it as $\{t^d_1, \ldots t^d_m \}$.
 For fine-tuning phase, we train the GR model for set-based DocID prediction.

 #### Pre-training:
 Run script for training the sparse encoder: